 How flexible you want your Progression Actions are up to you, as you have the option to make them required, or even hidden from view as your statuses change.

-Note - any progression actions set up within status progressions will progress within the following order by action type: Field (first) > File > Activity > Task > Special (last).
+NOTE: any progression actions set up within status progressions will progress within the following order by action type: Field (first) > File > Activity > Task > Special (last).
+Additionally, please also note that Webhooks are processed after Activities and are sent out before Special Processes.

 You’ll typically have five types of Actions to add to a Progression: